 A fully integrated loyalty solution like Emarsys Loyalty allows you to create offers and incentives that will actually get your customers fired up.
 Birthday points, upgrades, exclusive product offers, pre-sale access, VIP customer care — these loyalty-based drivers can incite customers to take action and impact customer lifecycle, all without using discounts as the motivator.

 Don’t get me wrong, discount-based drivers still have an important place in your marketing efforts.
 Customers absolutely respond to discounts.
 But you shouldn’t rely on them.
 Driving purchases with non-discount incentives, like the kind you can deploy if you have the right loyalty program, means you can preserve your margins, and thus, increase revenue.
+With these types of incentives, you’re also exciting your customers with exclusive offers and 1:1 personalization which will lead to increased customer loyalty and retention.

 - You want to be able to create more value while reducing the discounts you’re giving.
 A loyalty program is the only way to drive your marketing use cases without having to rely on discounts and hurt your margins.
 It’s also the most effective way to create incentives that are actually emotionally exciting for your customers.